Analysis of the hidden-charm-hidden-strange tetraquark mass spectrum via the QCD sum rules: Numerical results and discussions

-In Table \ref{Assignments-Table}, there are enough rooms to accommodate the $h_c(4000)$ and $\chi_{c1}(4010)$ in scenario of tetraquark states, as the central values of the predicted masses happen to coincide with the experimental data.
+In Table \ref{Identifications-Table}, there are enough rooms to accommodate the $h_c(4000)$ and $\chi_{c1}(4010)$ in scenario of tetraquark states, as the central values of the predicted tetraquark masses happen to coincide with the experimental data.
 In the traditional charmonium scenario, the $h_c^\prime$ and $\chi_{c1}^\prime$ have the masses $3956\,\rm{MeV}$ and $3953\,\rm{MeV}$, respectively, there exist discrepancies about $50-60\,\rm{MeV}$.
-The hidden-charm/hidden-charm-hidden-strange tetraquark masses obtained in our works can be confronted to the experimental data at the BESIII, LHCb, Belle II, CEPC, FCC, ILC in the future.
+The hidden-charm/hidden-charm-hidden-strange tetraquark masses acquired in our works can be confronted to the experimental data at the BESIII, LHCb, Belle II, CEPC, FCC, ILC in the future to examine their nature.